 Tim carries a gear load out similar to that of Batman and Nightwing.

 - Bo: a custom-made, retractable bo staff that serves as Tim's primary weapon.
 The bo has small holes drilled in either end to create a whistling effect when wielded, which disorients opponents and keeps them off guard.
+It can deploy a basic shield at the touch of a button, and contains a retractable blade at the top, effectively making it a spear when needed.

 - Batarang, throwing discs and 'R'-shurikens: offensive weapons that can be thrown as projectiles or boomerangs.